-According to the data, if you and your loved one are about to be in a long distance relationship (or already in one), you will need to spend more time and effort to make it work.
+If you and your loved one are about to be in a long distance relationship (or already in one), obviously you will need to spend more time and effort to make it work.
 Since you are physically unable to share daily life experiences together, you will have to find other ways to keep in touch on a regular basis.

-Statistics indicate that married folks are not a big fan of long-distance relationships, only at 2.9 percent.
-Nonetheless, a huge percentage (around 75 percent!) of engaged couples have been in a long-distance relationship at some point.
+Statistics indicate that married folks are not a big fan of long distance relationships, only at 2.9 percent.
+Nonetheless, a huge percentage (70 percent!) of engaged couples have been in a long distance relationship at some point.

 It seems like the average amount of time it takes for a long distance relationship to break up, if it’s not going to work out, is 4.5 months.
 So once you get past that point, you will statistically have a better chance of succeeding.

-So bring on the video calls at odd hours of the day, care packages sent in the mail, and watching movies together (yet apart) on Skype!
+So bring on the video calls at odd hours of the day, gifts and care packages sent in the mail, and watching movies together (yet apart) on Skype!
 If you can, try to visit each other at least once every six months, even if the distance covered is hundreds of miles.

 You can also find more infographics at Visualistan